 Check whether all columns that you want to be imported are filled with data: some of them may be blank.
 This means that either you haven't assigned .csv column or it is empty in source (.csv) file.

 Columns that were not assigned will not be imported whereas empty values will overwrite existing.

-Please note, from the last program's update (v.220.127.116.113), you are able to associate categories which are importing with the appropriate stores.
+Please note, from the last program's update (v.220.127.116.113), you are able to associate categories which are importing with the proper stores.
 Just check the checkboxes from a list below:

 Attention!
-The import process will start when you press "Import" button!
-If all settings are made correct then continue the procedure, otherwise, press "Back" button and check settings once more!
+Import process starts when you press [Import] button!
+If all settings are correct, then continue the procedure, otherwise, press [Back] button and check settings once more!

-In the last window of PrestaShop Import Categories Wizard will be shown if any errors occurred during the import process.
+In the last window of PrestaShop Import Categories Wizard it is shown if any errors occurred during the import process.